lau/calecto/README.md

 [![Hex Version](http://img.shields.io/hexpm/v/calecto.svg?style=flat)](https://hex.pm/packages/calecto)

+Save `DateTime`s in with Ecto and Postgres and preserve time zone information.

 ## Library originally made for older Ecto versions

 This was made before Ecto had native support for built in Elixir Calendar types.
 If Ecto 2.1 and newer is used, Calecto should only be used for the `Calecto.DateTime` type, which is meant for `DateTime`s that are not UTC only.
 This type is specific to Postgres.
-Except for `Calecto.DateTime` the other types have equivalent built in types in Ecto 2.1.
+Except for `Calecto.DateTime` the other types have equivalent built in types in Ecto 2.1 or newer.

 ## Description